Pháp Nhãn Temple Ven. Thích Trừng Sỹ

 Respectfully pay homage to the wonderful Dharma of the Buddha, the path of practicing peace, joy, happiness, love, and understanding for the many right in the present life.
 Namo Dharmaya.

 Respectfully pay homage to the harmonious and peaceful Sangha of the Buddha, the Community of cultivated people who vow to live their lives of virtue, meditation, wisdom, deliverance, and deliverance with right understanding to benefit oneself and other people right here and right now in the present life.
-Namo Sanghaya
+Namo Sanghaya.

 Namo The Original Master Sakyamuni Buddhaya.
 (Bell)